Ada Calhoun: Awards

 Calhoun won the 2016 Independent Publisher Book Award gold medal in U.S. History, 2015 USC-Annenberg National Health Journalism Fellowship, 2014 Kiplinger fellowship, 2013 Council on Contemporary Families Media Award, and 2014 Alicia Patterson Foundation fellowship; one of her Patterson stories won the 2015 Croly Award.
+Also a Poet was longlisted for the 2023 Andrew Carnegie Medal for Excellence in Nonfiction.